datastaxdevs/workshop-IOS-Swift-Astra/README.md

 ### !!
 Whether you chose to remove the Pods or keep them, now follow the following steps !!

-1. Launch the XCode app and select *Open a project or file*
+1. Launch the Xcode app and select *Open a project or file*
 ![](READMEPictures/Screen%20Shot%202022-06-30%20at%204.45.29%20PM.png)

 2. Click on the *GroceryHandler.xcworkspace* file and select *Open*
 ![](READMEPictures/Screen%20Shot%202022-07-18%20at%2011.24.10%20AM.png)

-3. Now make sure the project builds successfully by doing <kbd>command</kbd> + <kbd>B</kbd> in XCode.
+3. Now make sure the project builds successfully by doing <kbd>command</kbd> + <kbd>B</kbd> in Xcode.

-4. To test the app, you will have to change the environment variables in XCode and create the collections *orders* and *userInfo*.
+4. To test the app, you will have to change the environment variables in Xcode and create the collections *orders* and *userInfo*.
 The instructions can be found [here](https://github.com/datastaxdevs/workshop-IOS-Swift-Astra#how-to-connect-to-your-own-database-in-the-app).

 5. Make sure that the app will run on the iPhone 13 Pro Simulator:
 ![](READMEPictures/Screen%20Shot%202022-07-19%20at%201.36.11%20PM.png)

-6. Build the project and run the app by clicking the big play button at the top left of the XCode window or by doing <kbd>command</kbd> + <kbd>R</kbd>.
+6. Build the project and run the app by clicking the big play button at the top left of the Xcode window or by doing <kbd>command</kbd> + <kbd>R</kbd>.
 An iPhone Simulator window should pop up:
 ![](READMEPictures/Screen%20Shot%202022-07-20%20at%2011.20.18%20AM.png)